Montepulciano (grape): DOCs and DOCGs

-Montepulciano ripens late and has a tendency to favor producing large yields.
-The grapes can be plump with a low skin to juice ratio.
+Viticultural Characteristics

+Montepulciano is late budding (making it an ideal varietal for regions that have late spring frosts) and is late ripening.
+It is productive (high yielding), deeply colored, firmly structured and widely planted.
+It has good resistance to botrytis rot and powdery mildew.
+The grapes tend to be plump with thick skins.
 However, the skin has a fair amount of pigmented tannins and color producing phenols that with maceration can produce either a deep ruby colored wine or a pink Cerasuolo wine.
 Compared to most Italian varieties, Montepulciano has moderately low acidity and more mild (i.e. softer) than bitter edged tannins.
-Wine expert Oz Clarke describes Montepulciano as producing a "round, plummy and weighty red with ripe tannins, good acidity and a low price tag."
+Wine expert Oz Clarke describes Montepulciano as producing a "round, plummy and weighty red with ripe tannins, good acidity and a low price tag".
 Jancis Robinson evaluates Montepulciano as a "promising variety" that produces smooth, drinkable wines that can improve for three or four years after vintage.